Clarence Lorenzo Simpson Jr.

-Clarence Lorenzo Simpson Jr. (1933-2016) was a Liberian jurist and politician.
+Clarence Lorenzo Simpson Jr. (1933–2016) was a Liberian jurist and politician.
 He served as Associate Justice of the Supreme Court, Attorney General, and Minister of Justice of Liberia serving under both President William Tubman and President William Tolbert.

 Early life

-Clarence Lorenzo Simpson Jr, an Americo-Liberian was born in Liberia to Clarence Lorenzo Simpson, Sr. and Abrametta Stubllefield Simpson on June 15, 1933.
+Clarence Lorenzo Simpson Jr, an Americo-Liberian was born in Liberia to Clarence Lorenzo Simpson, Sr. and Abrametta Stubblefield Simpson on June 15, 1933.
 Clarence Lorenzo Simpson, his father served as Vice President and Secretary of State in Liberia.
 Clarence Lorenzo Simpson Sr. was the grandchild of John Simpson, a Florida-born ex-slave and Julia Ann Simpson, née Russell, a daughter of President Alfred Francis Russell.
 The Simpson clan is one of the most influential Americo-Liberian families in Liberia.

 Counselor Simpson received his high school diploma from Williston Academy in Easthampton, Massachusetts.
 After this he enrolled at the University of Massachusetts, Amherst, Massachusetts.
 He later took the LLB degree from Georgetown University in Washington, D.C.

 Following his return home with a law degree, Mr. Simpson, son of President Tubman’s first vice president Clarence Lorenzo Simpson, was appointed Legal Counsel of the Ministry of Public Works.